Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Gelfand-Fuchs cohomology in algebraic geometry

-(b) Let $G$ be an algebraic group over $\k$ with Lie algebra $\gen$ and $P$ be a principal $G$-bundle on $X$.
+\begin{exas}~ \begin{statements} \item $L=T_X$ is the tangent bundle of $X$. \item Let $G$ be an algebraic group over $\k$ with Lie algebra $\gen$ and $P$ be a principal $G$-bundle on $X$.
 The data of $P$ gives rise to two local Lie algebras on $X$.
 First, we have the $\Oc_X$-linear Lie algebra $P^{\Ad}$ (infinitesimal symmetries of $P$).
 Second, we have the {\em Atiyah Lie algebroid} $\At(P)$ (infinitesimal symmetries of the pair $(X,P)$) fitting into a short exact sequence